 Sheera, sooji halwa, suji ka halwa, rava kesari - no matter what we call it, this traditional sweet dish is so delicious, it will leave you wanting more every time.
 Try this dish and I am sure you will love it!

 For more recipes which use semolina as the main ingredient, click here.

-Sheera / sooji halwa (semolina pudding) step-by-step recipe with photos
+Sheera / sooji halwa recipe with step by step photos

 1. Fry cashew and raisins in ghee

 2. Heat the remaining ghee and add semolina (suji)